Documentation

 A LoRa radio module provides access to LoRa networks such as long distance mesh network services and (G)FSK modulated classic 433 or 868MHz communication, depending on the LoRa module installed.

 The device has 16MB of built-in flash storage for firmware and applications, expandable using a micro SD card.
-The micro SD card socket supports SD cards at 3.3v and 1.8v voltage levels (SDIO 3).
+The micro SD card socket supports SD cards at 3.3v and 1.8v voltage levels (SDIO 3) for extra fast transfer speeds.

 A big MIPI DSI display and the QWERTY keyboard make for great ease of use both in the workshop and on the go.

 In addition to all the built-in functionality the device allows for expansion modules using its two expansion ports.
-The back facing expansion port allows for expanding functionality using what we call “personality modules”.
-While the side facing expansion port allows for easily connecting a wide variety of PMOD and SAO accessories.
+The back facing expansion port allows for expanding functionality using personality modules, while the side facing expansion port allows for easily connecting a wide variety of PMOD and SAO compatible accessories.

 A QWIIC style expansion connector allows connecting the device to a wide range of sensors available from manufacturers such as Sparkfun and Adafruit, it supports both the I2C and the new I3C communication bus standards.

-Included with the community version of the Tanmatu is a case.
-This sturdy case will allow the device to be used everywhere whilst keeping the electronics safe and protected.
+A 3D printed case is included with every Tanmatsu™, this sturdy case will allow the device to be used everywhere whilst keeping the electronics safe and protected.

 Software

-The firmware provides basic tools for creating applications directly on the Tanmatsu itself.
-In addition it provides access to a marketplace for applications where developers can publish their creations.
-Apps can be downloaded and installed directly on the device and launched from the launcher menu.
+The launcher firmware allows starting user made applications and in addition it provides access to a marketplace for applications where developers can publish their creations.
+Apps can be downloaded and installed directly on the device.

 Hardware features - summary